bernardmcmanus/jquery.hx/README.md

 #### relative

-The relative option controls whether a transformation is applied relative to previous transformations.
+The relative option controls whether previous transformations are taken into account when applying a new transformation.
 For example, the following snippet will translate an element 50 pixels to the left every time it is applied:
 ```javascript
 $('selector').hx( 'transform' , {
     translate: {x: 50}